larabohnenblust/MastersThesis/Perturbations/Tensor/README.md

 The Mathematica Notebook uses xPert to do the expansion of the generalized Proca action in tensor modes.
+This is needed for SECTION 4.4.1.
-At the end, the expansion of the Sqrt(-det(g)) is shown, which is needed to expand the Schutz-Sorkin Action
+At the end, the expansion of the Sqrt(-det(g)) is shown, which is needed to expand the Schutz-Sorkin Action in SECTION 4.3.2.